 My Family

-While on active military duty, I also had the privileged of being married to two amazing and wonderful women (at different times), both of whom supported me in my military service and on many assignments.
+While on active duty in the Air Force, I had the blessings of being married to two wonderful and amazing women (at different times), both of whom supported me in my military service and on many assignments.
 I know it wasn’t always easy for them.
-I love them both; and looking back, I have truly been blessed to have them in my life.
-I am so grateful for these two good women (beautiful ladies) in my life.
-I am a better person because of them.
+I love them both; and looking back, I was loved, strengthened and blessed beyond measure by both Jenny Marie and Katherine Elizabeth.
+I am so grateful for these beautiful and loving ladies.
+I am a better man because of them.

 All combined, Jenny, Kathy and I have raised ten (10) beautiful children.
 They are all grown now and have families and children of their own.
 Currently, we have 32 wonderful grandchildren who call us “Papa and Nana.”
 I love them all.
 Without question, love has no bounds!